rust-lang/rfcs/text/0000-cortex-m-targets.md

 - `target-pointer-width`.
 (For conditional compilation).
 All the existing Cortex-M processors are 32-bit processors.
 - `cpu`.
 (Enables CPU specific optimizations).
 The value pretty much matches the target name.
 - `features`.
-(Used to control the generation of FPU instructions).
-Only needed on the Cortex-M4 and Cortex-M7 targets.
+(Tweaks further the codege).
+On the Cortex-M4 and Cortex-M7 targets this tweaks the use of FPU instructions.
+ARMv6-M based microcontrollers use `+strict-align` to prevent the mis-optimization of the `copy_nonoverlapping` function.
 - `llvm-target`.
 (Controls code generation).
 Meaning of each field of the triple:
   - `thumbv*m`. `thumb` indicates that the targets will use the Thumb instruction set instead of the (older) ARM instruction set ("These processors support the Thumb instruction set only. -